Rana-Phy/PDF-RABBIT/docs/index.md

 - Angle dependent intensity corrections — secondary scattering, polarization, absorption, background subtraction, and fluorescence.
 - Normalization to electron units.
 - Subtraction of incoherent and Laue monotonic scattering.
 These steps are usually split across different programs and rely on manual treatment.
 As a result, for the same total scattering data:
 - The resulting `S(Q)` and `g(r)` are hard to reproduce.
 - The local structure obtained can depend strongly on the analysis tools used.
--

 *Read more:*
 1. Gallington, L. C. *et al.* [Review of Current Software for Analyzing Total X-ray Scattering Data from Liquids](https://doi.org/10.3390/qubs7020020). *Quantum Beam Science* **2023**, *7*(2), 20.
 2. Stubkjær, R. B. *et al.* [Reliability of Pair Distribution Function Analysis in In Situ Experiments](https://doi.org/10.1107/S1600576725001694). *Journal of Applied Crystallography* **2025**, *58*(2).
--

 PDF-RABBIT unifies these steps and removes the manual guesswork.
-- It tunes the correction parameters by automated optimization -
+- It tunes the correction parameters by automated optimization.
 To ensure
-- Accurate normalization to electronic scale
+- Accurate normalization to electronic scale.
--
 Such that
 - The extracted `S(Q)` and `F(Q)` obey known physical limits, then extracts `g(r)` and related functions.